poissonconsulting/runbisonpic/inst/helpfiles/model.md

 Steps to run the model:

 1. Select the thinning.
-2. Select the model type.
+2. Select the model mode.
 3. Press the run button.
    - Model may take over 24 hours to run, be patient.
    - The run is complete when the Outbox is populated with a table.